geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/pggan.md

 event_size = [4] + [2**(i + 3) for i in range(num_grow)]
 ```

-## Defining Input Pipeline
+## Defining Input `Pipeline`

-First, we need to download chest frontal X-ray dataset from the National Institute of Health (NIH); the dataset has over 112,000 images of $1024\times1024$.
-We use the prebuilt ``fastestimator.dataset.nih_chestxray`` API to download images.
+First, we need to download the chest frontal X-ray dataset from the National Institute of Health (NIH); the dataset has over 112,000 images with resolution $1024\times1024$.
+We use the pre-built ``fastestimator.dataset.nih_chestxray`` API to download these images.
 A detailed description of the dataset is available [here](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).

 ### Note: Please make sure to have a stable internet connection when downloading the dataset for the first time since the size of the dataset is over 40GB.